demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 ***
 Closes a mirrored MatterMost channel.
 If not provided, the mirrored investigation channel is archived (if the channel exists).

+#### Required Permissions

+- delete_public_channel permission if the channel is public, delete_private_channel permission if the channel is private, or have manage_system permission.

 #### Base Command

 `close-channel`